Adam Morgan: Being let go by Liverpool took me to a dark, dark place

 For a while after Morgan left Liverpool, he couldn’t even bear to watch them play, such was his heartbreak at being let go.

 “I was angry and upset.
-Feeling like failure was a hard thing to get over, but I thought of myself as a big, strong boy who didn’t need any help,” says Morgan, now 26.
+Feeling like failure was a hard thing to get over, but I thought of myself as a big, strong boy who didn’t need any help,” says Morgan.

 “That took me to a dark, dark place, and I still go back there from time to time, but I know how to deal with it better because I see a counsellor.
 Sometimes, I’ll slip up, which can be self-inflicted.